bgamari/ghc-wiki-import/type-functions-status.md

 1. Type checking of associated data types.
-1. Type checking of type functions (and hence, associated type synonyms).
+1. Type checking of type functions (and hence, associated type synonyms); forget about `iso` for the moment.
 1. Type check functional dependencies as type functions.